takuyadev/windlist-firebase/README.md

-# Firebase Tutorial
+# Log-it Firebase

-Followed using this tutorial:
+Followed, refactored tutorial using this tutorial: https://www.youtube.com/watch?v=fgdpvwEWJ9M&t=7286s

-https://www.youtube.com/watch?v=fgdpvwEWJ9M&t=7286s
+Simple To-do list project app where you can either authenticate by Google login or email / password login